lgi-devs/lgi/docs/guide.md

 Classes are usually derived from `GObject` base class.
-Classes contain entities like properties, methods and signals and provide inheritance, i.e. entities of ancestor class are also available in all inherited classes.
-LGI supports Lua-like access to entities using `.` and `:` operators.
+Classes contain entities like properties, methods and signals and provide inheritance, i.e. entities of ancestor class are also available in all inherited classes.  lgi supports Lua-like access to entities using `.` and `:` operators.

-There is no need to invoke any memory management GObject controls, like `ref` or `unref` methods, because LGI handles reference management transparently underneath.
-In fact, calling these low-level methods can probably always be considered either as a bug or workaround for possible bug in LGI :-)
+There is no need to invoke any memory management GObject controls, like `ref` or `unref` methods, because lgi handles reference management transparently underneath.
+In fact, calling these low-level methods can probably always be considered either as a bug or workaround for possible bug in lgi :-)

 ### 3.1.
 Creating instances